Fungi World: Welcome to the beautiful world of Fungi photography

 • Collybia confluens Clustered Toughshank (possibly), Letham Grange, Arbroath, Angus, Scotland, (August 2011)

 Cap 2-3 cm, dry wrinkled very pale buff/grey.
 Gills, close, concolorous with cap.
 Stem also pale buff/grey up to 9 cm tall with distinctive flat and semi-twisted hollow stem.
 Small groups amongst leaf litter in pine and coniferous copse.
-Awaiting identification
+Common

 • Collybia confluens Clustered Toughshank (possibly) Letham Grange, Arbroath, Angus, Scotland, (August 2011)

 Cap 2-3 cm, dry wrinkled very pale buff/grey.
 Gills, close, concolorous with cap.
 Stem also pale buff/grey up to 9 cm tall with distinctive flat and semi-twisted hollow stem.
 Small groups amongst leaf litter in pine and coniferous copse.
-Same as previous photograph but showing gills
+Same as previous photograph but showing gills.
+Common

 • Macrolepiota procera Field Parasol, St. Cyrus National Nature Reserve, near Montrose, Scotland, (August 2011)